Stoicism is a philosophy of two halves:

-The ancient Stoics believed that when we reflect four virtues in our thoughts, beliefs, and behavior, we can find ourselves on the path of inner calm, a good and happy life, and becoming an effective person who builds the lives of others and contributes to the society that we’re a part of.
+The ancient Stoics believed that when we reflect virtue in our thoughts, beliefs, and behaviour, we put ourselves on the path to emotional wellbeing, a good and happy life, and being free from destructive emotions.

-To find an answer to these types of questions, we’ll be exploring the four Stoic virtues that the ancient Greeks and Romans believed could guide our actions and help us do the right thing, regardless of what is going on around us.
+Today we’ll be exploring Stoic ethics and the four cardinal virtues of Stoic philosophy that the ancient Greeks and Romans believed could guide our actions and help us do the right thing, regardless of what is going on around us.
+These are:

 1. Wisdom